Loading...

 Full Civil Proceedings

-Timeline: 6-18 months from filing to judgement in the Court of First Instance.
+For contested debts or complex disputes.
+Timeline: 6-18 months from filing to judgment in the Court of First Instance.
 Contested cases with counter-claims or expert requirements tend toward the longer end.

 Enforcement (Execution)